ppliuboy/DDFlow/README.md

 ![](./images/cave_3.gif)

 ## Requirements
-- **Software:** The code was developed with python 2.7, opencv 3, tensorflow 1.8 and anaconda (python 2.7 version).
+- **Software:** The code was developed with python 2 or python 3, opencv 3, tensorflow 1.8 and anaconda.
 It's okay to run without anaconda, but you may need to install the lacking packages by yourself when needed.
 - **Hardware:**  GPU with memory 12G or more is recommended.
 We also implement the multi-gpu version.
 Please use multiple GPUs when available.

 ## Usage